Creating & Sending Job Offer Letters for Employees in India

 3. Employment Letter - After the second offer is accepted, the EOR provider prepares a more detailed employment agreement.
 This includes all the terms and conditions of employment and specifies the project/work the employee will be doing for the client company.
 It is signed between the EOR provider and the employee.

-In a remote EOR setup, the EOR is the official employer of record for tax and compliance purposes, while the client company manages the employee's day-to-day work.
+In a remote Employer of Record (EOR) setup, the EOR is the official employer of record for tax and compliance purposes, while the client company manages the employee's day-to-day work.
 However, the job offer letter and employment contract make it clear the employee is specifically hired for and will be working on the client company's projects.

 After the paperwork is completed, the EOR provider initiates the onboarding process, which typically involves: